 Updated (2023 edition) by Gavin Murphy, with Viktorija Kacanauskaite, Louise Dolan, Aisling Clark, Adela Cerezo

-artist-run.eu (2024) is edited by Gavin Murphy and was updated by Luna Miccoli, Lana-May Flemming, and Lana Zubovic
+Updated for the web (2024) by Luna Miccoli, Lana-May Flemming, and Lana Zubovic

 Website designed by Other Office